ricardobylife/ricardobylife/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ... byPhisio Microservices New Version
 - 🌱 I’m currently learning ...
-Django
+Cloud Architecture
 - 📫 How to reach me: ...eu@ricardoribeiro.me
 - 😄 Pronouns: ...
 He/Him